 April Dixon | January 26, 2018

 Twice a year, on the holidays of Passover and Sukkot, more than 30,000 worshipers crowd the Western Wall plaza in Israel as Jews from all over the world receive the priestly blessing.

 Then Aaron lifted his hands toward the people and blessed them.
 And having sacrificed the sin offering, the burnt offering and the fellowship offering, he stepped down. — Leviticus 9:22

-In this week's Torah portion, the priests assumed their role as the spiritual leaders of Israel.
+In the Scripture verses above, the priests were assuming their role as the spiritual leaders of Israel.
 Today, more than 3,000 years later, many Jews can still trace their family lineage all the way back to Aaron.
 These priests, kohanim in Hebrew, recite the priestly blessing even today and bless the nation of Israel.
 Nothing like this has been seen on such a magnitude since the Temple was destroyed 2,000 years ago.
 It is quite a sight to behold!

 The sages offer an explanation for why this is so.
 A blessing, by its very nature, must come from the heart.
 In order for a blessing to have power and influence, it must stem from a place of love, not an obligation.

 Friends, we in Israel cherish your blessings in every form that they come – be they in prayer, in charity, or in working on behalf of the people of Israel.
 We believe deeply in Genesis 12:3 where God promises: “I will bless those who bless you . . .”
 However, we humbly request that as you bless Israel, you also love Israel.
 The greater your love for Israel, the greater your blessing will be.

 Don’t just bless Israel because you know it’s the right thing to do; bless Israel because it’s what God has laid on your heart to do.
 As you bless Israel with love, may God bless you in return with His everlasting love.